insidedctm/gait/README.md

 ### Installation
 * clone this repository
 * ensure the tf-pose-estimation application is installed in the root directory
-* pip install opencv-python pandas scikit-learn
+* pip install opencv-python opencv-contrib-python pandas scikit-learn

 ### Construct Gait Energy Images (GEI) from video
-A GEI (see the Hoffman paper in 'papers') is a compression of a binary mask silhouette into a single binary image:
+A GEI (see the Hoffman paper in 'papers') is a compression of a sequence of binary mask silhouettes into a single binary image:

 ![GEI example](images/normal_id001_1.avi_1.png?raw=true)